AaronO/Startups-For-Hackers/product/vision.md

 A vision without a product or a technical understanding are dreams, dreams are bad because they're ephemeral and do not provide anything tangible to the world.

-Everyone has a dream, few have vision.
+> Everyone has a dream, few have vision.

+Without execution you go nowhere, without vision you are lost.